 But since grapes have become cheaper, he can purchase at the extreme 6 kg (when the price is $5 per kg) or 7.5 kg. (when the price is $4 per kg).

-As a result, the new budget lines will shift towards right on the x-axis.
+As a result, the new budget lines will shift towards the right on the x-axis.

-Consumers equilibrium by shifting to the right indicating that the consumer will reach a high level of satisfaction.
+Consumer equilibrium by shifting to the right indicates that the consumer will reach a high level of satisfaction.

 Thus, The figure shows that with every fall in the price of grapes, The budget line shifts to the right.
 The consumer’s equilibrium also shifts to the right.